-You’ve been watching the AT&T Pebble Beach Pro-Am — or, later in the year, the First Tee Pro-Am at Pebble Beach on PGA Tour Champions — and you’re wondering how much it costs to play Pebble Beach Golf Links.
+You've been watching the AT&T Pebble Beach Pro-Am -- or, later in the year, the First Tee Pro-Am at Pebble Beach on PGA Tour Champions -- and you're wondering how much it costs to play Pebble Beach Golf Links in 2024.

 The answer?
-Such an incredible experience, as you’d imagine, is not cheap.
-The green fee at Pebble Beach Golf Links is $575.
+Such an incredible experience, as you'd imagine, is not cheap.
+The current green fee at Pebble Beach Golf Links is $625 until March 31, 2024.
+At that point, the rate will increase to $675 until March 31, 2025.

-However, if you’re willing to roll the dice, you can play Pebble Beach for just $575 (after tax, it’s $615) plus a per-player cart fee of $40.
-So, if you’re willing to book less than 48 hours ahead of time and take the chance that you won’t get a tee time, then you can save a boat load of money.
-This is more ideal if you’re a single or twosome looking to get on the course.
+However, if you're willing to roll the dice, you can play Pebble Beach for just $625 plus tax and a per-player cart fee of $50.
+So, if you're willing to book less than 48 hours ahead of time and take the chance that you won't get a tee time, then you can save a boat load of money.
+This is more ideal if you're a single or twosome looking to get on the course.
 Finding an open foursome is difficult.

 Or, if money is no object or you want to guarantee yourself a spot at Pebble Beach, plunk down the money and just do it.
 It's an experience you'll never forget.